Video Game / Disgaea 2: Cursed Memories

 - Noblewoman's Laugh: Mom does this a few times in the beginning, for example when she tells Hanako to shut up and be a good little sacrifice.
 It's most likely because Overlord Zenon's curse stole her conscience, or so she claims.

 - Now Buy the Merchandise: In Dark Hero Days, Aramis, Badman, and Mao all shill the Dark Council for Prinny: Can I Really Be the Hero?, What Did I Do to Deserve This, My Lord? (and its sequel), and Disgaea 3: Absence of Justice respectively.
 Amusingly, their petitions that you watch their commercials always have 100% approval and will pass even if you cheat to make the Council vote no. It's a great way to get items, though.

 - Obvious Beta: Dark Hero Days's DLC was released with so many crippling bugs and glitches that they had to take it down from PSN so they could fix them.

 - Offscreen Moment of Awesome: The story-relevant fight of Level 1000 Etna vs. Overlord Zenon happens completely offscreen.

 - Ojou: Played straight with the Tsundere Rozalin.

-- One-Winged Angel: Played straight with Zenon both the real AND fake; the second of the two is a bit of an Anti-Climax Boss, though.
+- One-Winged Angel: Played straight with Zenon, both the real AND fake; he is a bit of an Anti-Climax Boss, though.
 Note we said "he" earlier.
 The real Overlord Zenon is both a girl and ludicrously tough compared to everything else in the main story.